tscircuit/tscircuit/README.md

 - [@seveibar](https://x.com/seveibar) is the main author, he tweets about tscircuit and does [development livestreams](https://www.twitch.tv/seveibar)
 - [@tscircuit](https://x.com/tscircuit) for major tscircuit releases, features and discussions
 - [tscircuit discord](https://discord.gg/6X3PYhtj) and [tscircuit campfire](https://tscircuit.com/community/join-redirect)

+### Does this use AI?

+No, but AI is pretty good at generating circuits!
+I'm trying to make an AI that helps bootstrap circuits!

 ---